 You rented a car and returned it at the last minute.
 The car rental company charges $100 for returning cars late.
-You're telling a friend from work about this.
-You say.
+You say this to your friend about how close you were to being late.

 I would've had to pay a hundred-dollar fine if it had been late.